remarkablegames/rhythmism/README.md

 🎶 Rhythmism is a web rhythm game.
 Read the [blog post](https://remarkablegames.org/posts/rhythmism/).

-The game was made for the [Rhythm Jam 2024](https://itch.io/jam/rhythm-jam-2024), which the theme was `Divergence`:
+The game was made for [Rhythm Jam 2024](https://itch.io/jam/rhythm-jam-2024), which the theme was `Divergence`:

 > a difference between two or more things, attitudes, or opinions.